Settings

 These things usually happen far outside of the cities.
 Without infrastructure for the countryside these things would not happen.

-• TulliusCicero a day ago
+• TulliusCicero 2 months ago

 Small towns exist, and ones far away from major metro areas are usually quite affordable.